UpstatePedro/cookiecutter-data-science/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── environment.yaml   <- The requirements file for reproducing the project anaconda environment │
+├── results            <- Evaluation summaries
+│
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module